Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Introduction

 In this work, we focus on the time-dependent variational Monte Carlo (tVMC) method~\cite{Carleo_Becca_Schiró_Fabrizio_2012, Carleo_Becca_Sanchez_2014, Carleo_PhD_Thesis}, which approximates the system's wave function using a variational ansatz and, as described below, evolves it according to a variational principle.
 A key feature of tVMC is its flexibility in treating systems of arbitrary dimensionality, as its formulation does not rely on a specific geometry and connectivity.
-Moreover, since the wave function is represented by a parametrized variational ansatz, the computational cost of the method depends on the number of variational parameters rather than on the dimension of the Hilbert space, allowing for favorable scaling even in large or high-dimensional systems.
+Moreover, since the wave function is represented by a parameterized variational ansatz, the computational cost of the method depends on the number of variational parameters rather than on the dimension of the Hilbert space, allowing for favorable scaling even in large or high-dimensional systems.
 This makes it complementary to other powerful methods, such as tensor networks~\cite{DMRG_PhysRevLett.69.2863, SCHOLLWOCK201196_DMRG, orus2014practical, Orus2019, PAECKEL2019167998, 10.21468/SciPostPhysLectNotes.8, PhysRevLett.126.170603}, which are most effective in low-dimensional systems or when the entanglement is sufficiently constrained.
 However, the accuracy of a tVMC simulation crucially depends on the expressivity of the chosen variational ansatz.
 Recently, highly expressive classes of variational wave functions based on machine learning techniques---commonly referred to as neural-network quantum states (NNQS)---have been introduced~\cite{Carleo_Solving_many-body_with_neural_networks}.
 While these ans\"atze can efficiently capture complex correlations~\cite{PhysRevB.106.205136, Ureña_Sojo_Bermejo-Vega_Manzano_2024, Dash_Gravina_Vicentini_Ferrero_Georges_2025, PhysRevX.7.021021} and have been successfully used to simulate the quantum many-body dynamics of several systems using tVMC~\cite{Carleo_Solving_many-body_with_neural_networks, PhysRevB.103.165103, doi:10.1126/sciadv.abl6850, PhysRevLett.131.046501, PRXQuantum.4.040302, PhysRevB.110.104411, PhysRevB.109.235120, PhysRevB.109.155128}, their application in this context often suffers from numerical instabilities~\cite{Hofmann_Role_of_stochastic_noise}.
-It is well known that this problem can be mitigated by the use of regularization techniques~\cite{Hofmann_Role_of_stochastic_noise, Schmitt_and_Heyl}, which, although effective in stabilizing the simulation, introduce bias that is difficult to quantify.
+It is well known that this problem can be mitigated by the use of regularization techniques~\cite{Hofmann_Role_of_stochastic_noise, Schmitt_and_Heyl}, which, although effective in stabilizing the simulation, introduce biases that are difficult to quantify.
+Addressing these issues is the main motivation of the present work.